soerenuhrbach/vscode-deepl/README.md

 # vscode-deepl

-Translate texts directly inside vscode powered by [DeepL](https://www.deepl.com/translator).
+Translate texts in more than 25 languages directly in your favourite code editor powered by [DeepL](https://www.deepl.com/translator).
-This extension provides all the necessary integrations to easily translate texts into all languages without leaving your code editor.
+This extension provides all the necessary integrations to easily translate texts without leaving your code editor.

 ## Features

 The extension provides the following functionalities:

-* Translates selected texts and replaces them directly
+* Translate selected text in more than 25 languages and replaces them directly
 * Automatically recognises the source language

 The following commands are available to translate texts: